 The U.S. Embassy in New Delhi has consular responsibilities for Bhutan and maintains frequent and friendly communications with the Bhutanese Embassy in New Delhi.
 A consular officer periodically visits Bhutan to renew passports, provide notarial services, and take applications for Consular Reports of Birth Abroad.

-There is currently no U.S. Ambassador to India; the U.S. Charge d'Affaires is Kathleen Stephens.
+Ambassador Richard Verma has served as the U.S. Ambassador to India since January 2015.
 Other principal embassy officials are listed in the Department's Key Officers List.

 Bhutan maintains a consulate general in the United States at 343 East 43rd Street, New York, NY 10017 (tel: 202-682-2268).